-Only: How could the village have no place for people to wash their clothes, no place to congregate around laundry?
+Only: How could the village have no place for people at large to wash their clothes, no place to congregate around laundry?
 Not!

 A few days after the laundry's doors were locked, I got an answer to my request for a more complete financial report.
 The answer was: Ixnay to negotiation.
 In fact, the response letter seemed to be taking me to task for even asking for more precise accounting: I had no business asking for more information than had been given; I had agreed to the asked price when I was informed what was wanted, when I first asked.
 I could have the machinery if I paid the asking price.
 Period.

 I felt the slap-in-the-face "How dare you?" tone to the letter.
 Made me wonder who'd written it, I didn't know her intimately, my impression of her until then had been that she's basically quite pleasant.

 I sent a letter of apology for the apparent misunderstanding, to spell out that I hadn't agreed to the wished-for price when it was stated.
 Explained I had meant that I understood what she wanted, but expected to be able to make an offer independent of that, which is what I had done.
 Her vehemence saddened me but risk-conscious me couldn't agree to take it all on spec.